 2. The pull method of production

-The majority of manufacturing processes occur in stages, and so the pull method of production is characterized by the production of goods only when and as they are needed by the next stage in the manufacturing process.
+The majority of manufacturing processes occur in stages, and so the pull method of production is characterised by the production of goods only when and as they are needed by the next stage in the manufacturing process.
 This is opposite of traditional push systems, where inventory is stored based off anticipation of demand – which may never come, resulting in wastefully high levels of inventory on hand.

 This effectively reduces or eliminates costly ‘work-in-process’ inventory and the associated waste in waiting times, and the non-value-adding costs they incur.
 The pull method of production effectively takes the traditional sequence of manufacturing and completely reverses it.

 With the pull method, production begins at the last stage in the manufacturing process and not the first, as is generally the case.
 This means that inventory is only sent to a work center by its preceding work center in the chain of manufacturing as it is required for final assembly.
-This request for parts is made in the form of a ‘Kanban’ – essentially an itemized card that indicates the type and number of parts requested by the previous workstation or assembly station.
+This request for parts is made in the form of a ‘Kanban’ – essentially an itemised card that indicates the type and number of parts requested by the previous workstation or assembly station.